-Preventative Strategies to minimise the risk of Peer on Peer abuse
+Preventative Strategies to minimise the risk of Child-on-Child abuse

-WPS aims to create and sustain an environment that helps to minimise the risk and occurrence of peer on peer abuse.
+WPS aims to create and sustain an environment that helps to minimise the risk and occurrence of child-on-child abuse.
 The school also looks to take a proactive, preventive and educative approach to safeguarding issues with its staff and pupils.
 Opportunities are sought to give teaching and learning opportunities to our pupils, within the context of PSHEE/RSE and the wider curriculum.
 Pupils are frequently told what to do if they witness or experience such abuse, the effect that it can have on those who experience it and the possible reasons for it, including vulnerability of those who inflict such abuse.